splunk/attack_range/README.md

 # Splunk Attack Range

 ## Purpose

-This framework allows the security analyst to replicate and generate data as close to ground truth as possible, in a format that allows the creation of detections, investigations, knowledge objects, and defense playbooks in Splunk.
-This data includes things such as logs, network captures and endpoint events derived from either known attack-simulation engines (Atomic Red Team/AttackIQ) or recent exploit code on local (Vagrant) or cloud enviroments (Terraform).
+This framework allows the security analyst to quickly and repeatedly replicate and generate data as close to ground truth as possible, in a format that allows the creation of detections, investigations, knowledge objects, and playbooks in Splunk.

+The data includes things such as logs, network captures and endpoint events derived from either known attack-simulation engines (Atomic Red Team/AttackIQ) or recent exploit code on local (Vagrant) or cloud enviroments (Terraform).
 Inspired by [DetectionLab](https://github.com/clong/DetectionLab).

 ## Architecture